nymtech/docs/content/run-nym-nodes/mixnodes.md

 Have a look at the saved configuration files to see more configuration options.

-If you want to run a mixnode locally, you can run a local [directory server](../directory) on http://127.0.0.1:8080 and bind to your loopback address (127.0.0.1) or `localhost`.

 {{% notice info %}}
 You'll see a startup warning whenever you bind to your loopback address, because you won't be routable for clients out on the big internet.
 {{% /notice %}}